robb-j/goldiprox/README.md

 When the server gets a request for `https://example.com` it will return an HTTP redirect to `https://r0b.io`.
-This gets more interesting with the use of patterns or wildcards in the pattern:
+This gets more interesting with the use of parameters or wildcards in the pattern:

 ```json
 {